 What is the Maximum Weight to Get Pregnant?

-A good indication of your weight range when trying to conceive is your BMI.
+For getting pregnant when overweight a good indication of your weight range when trying to conceive is your BMI.
 As previously discussed, your BMI is a play of your height and weight.
 Doctors advise that the best BMI to have when getting pregnant is below 25.
 Howbeit, this varies with individuals.

 Moreover, your BMI alone is not enough to determine your fertility status.
 You may have a BMI that falls within range but experience irregular ovulation from hormonal imbalance.
 Another individual may be obese but experience regular ovulation hence having a higher chance of conceiving.